 I have also written in part 7 of this series, about how if retirees stay invested in a broadly diversified portfolio of stocks over the long term (more than 10 years), their portfolio will grow because stock markets always rise in the long run.
 I have shown the data supporting this in part 7 of this series.
 But why do stock markets always rise in the long run?

 When we invest in the stock markets, we must know that we are investing in real businesses.
 Fundamentally speaking, it is ultimately the earnings of these businesses that drive stock prices.
 And as long as there is a growing demand for goods and services, these businesses as a whole will continue to grow in their earnings.
 But what will cause demand to increase?
-The answer is population growth and rising standard of living.
+The answer is population growth and a rising standard of living.

 Chart 1: World Population Growth

 As you can see from chart 1, world population has been growing all this while and will continue to grow into 2050.
-And as population grows, there is an increase in demand for goods and services.
+And as the population grows, there is an increase in demand for goods and services.
 The human race is also such that there will always be a desire to increase our standard of living.
 Both of these factors will cause consumption to always go up over the long run and businesses collectively will do better.

 But of course, from time to time, there will be periods where consumption may drop and thus affect businesses and thus their stock prices.
 These periods are either due to business cycles (where there is a mismatch between consumer demand and supply of goods and services by businesses) or occasional unexpected events such as wars, terrorism, fear of an epidemic and so on, that caused consumers to be fearful and as such reduce consumption.
-But when the business cycles correct itself (and they do!) and when consumers’ fears subside and demand for goods and services return (and they do too!), business earnings return and the stock markets rise again.
+But when the business cycles correct itself (and they do!) and when consumers’ fears subside and their demand for goods and services return (and they do too!), business earnings return and the stock markets rise again.

 Chart 2: MSCI World Index